 If you want a no-nonsense app that promotes cutting to the chase and keeps things transparent from the very beginning, check this app out.
 “Wild”, as the name suggests, is mainly focused on providing a medium for singles seeking a relationship with no strings attached.
 However, you can also find something serious if you get lucky.
 You can also set your selection preferences using filters like intention, age, location, interests, ethnicity, height, and body type.
 It currently has over 65% users whose photos are verified so chances of encountering bots become far lesser.
 Unlike Grindr or HER, Wild caters to everyone irrespective of their sexual orientation.
 All the good stuff aside, you’ve got to pay a hefty $20.99/month if you wish to get the extra features, including advanced filters, unlimited swipes, and the ability to see who liked your profile before even matching.
 If you’re wondering how the app works, it works exactly like Tinder or say, Bumble; except it has received a lot more positive reviews in comparison.

 Well, most of us have at least one friend who is always trying to set us up on a date; this friend is basically your cupid.
 OKCupid is basically the digital version of that kind of friend.
 The app looks for your potential match based on factors such as your lifestyle, shared interests, religion, location, etc. In fact, you even get to answer a few pre-selected questions while creating a profile and also pick options that you’d ideally want your partner to pick.
 This will aid in gauging compatibility.
 What’s more?
 OKCupid can be accessed independent of a Facebook account.
 Finally, an app that gives you the freedom of creating a detailed profile with your own unique user name.
 However, you can link it to your Facebook and/or Instagram account if you wish to do so.
 Also, if you think that filling in these details is too time-consuming, you may simply tap on “Quickmatch”, a feature that enables users to select profiles based only on photos.
 While most interface-related aspects can be compared to that of Tinder, OKCupid still has a lot to work to do.
 There are some major bugs; for example – when you exit to go back to the main page with all the profiles listed, it will take you back to the very top.
 Also, while a detailed profile is nice, it also means that you’ll have to do a lot of scrolling.
 Lastly, there’s no restriction on who can message you given that Facebook authentication is not required, so beware of creeps.
+Check out our OkCupid Review to know more about this hookup app.

 Pure is another dating app that does not want you to find a partner purely based on their physical appearance.
 Instead, the app pushes you to build a connection based on your likes and dislikes.
 “Pure” was created to help people connect in a time-restricted manner, somewhat similar to Bumble and CMB.
 You have to create a profile along with your photo to which fellow users will reciprocate with either “interested” or “not interested”.
 If there’s a mutual acceptance of profiles, you can begin chatting.
 But here’s the catch –all the correspondence, including messages and attachments, will vanish an hour after you match.
 In fact, even your photo and profile will disappear from the platform.
 If you wish to go back and chat with your match, you’ll have to recreate your profile.
 Why you ask?
 Well, Pure’s creators are greatly concerned about safety and security.
 They believe that with a system such as this, users can be rest assured that none of their personal data will ever be at the risk of being exposed.
 It is also beneficial in that it builds up the pressure to take an action sooner instead of delaying the face-to-face meet.
+Check out our Pure review to know more about this hookup app.

 Recently, we have also shared best iPhone apps.